ivangalkindeveloper/multivendor_clean_architecture_starter/README.md

 - Application splash screen (Android, iOS, Web);
 - Third-party services.
 And there are also examples of changing identifiers for [Facebook Events](https://pub.dev/packages/facebook_app_events) and [FreshchatSDK](https://pub.dev/packages/freshchat_sdk).
-### Requirements
-Make sure you have the [GNU sed](https://www.gnu.org/software/sed/) stream text editor installed.\
-You can work with scripts from any available shell.
 ### Before starting work with vendors
 Please carefully study how the core [script](https://github.com/ivangalkindeveloper/multivendor_clean_architecture_starter/blob/master/vendor/core/switch_vendor.sh) works to change the environment.\
 You should modify this script to suit your needs so that the script uses only the materials and services you need.\
 The script contains an example of using [Facebook Events](https://pub.dev/packages/facebook_app_events) and [FreshchatSDK](https://pub.dev/packages/freshchat_sdk) - these lines are commented out for your understanding, so that you also comment or add the necessary lines for your project to work.\
-Also pay attention to [the vendor scripts](https://github.com/ivangalkindeveloper/multivendor_clean_architecture_starter/blob/master/vendor/VendorCat/switch.sh), which pass parameters for the operation of the core script.
+Also pay attention to [the vendor scripts](https://github.com/ivangalkindeveloper/multivendor_clean_architecture_starter/blob/master/vendor/cat/switch.sh), which pass parameters for the operation of the core script.
 ### Add new vendor
 In order to create a new vendor environment, you need the following:
 1. Create a folder with the vendor name in the directory ./lib/vendor/;